Cody Bellinger Preview, Player Props: Cubs vs. Tigers

 Cody Bellinger At The Plate

-- Bellinger leads Chicago with 112 hits and an OBP of .372 this season.
+- Bellinger has 113 hits and an OBP of .370, both of which rank first among Chicago hitters this season.

-- Among qualified hitters in MLB, he ranks fifth in batting average, 16th in on-base percentage, and seventh in slugging.
+- Among qualified hitters in baseball, he ranks fifth in batting average, 16th in on-base percentage, and seventh in slugging.

-- In 44.6% of his games this year, Bellinger has had at least one RBI.
-He's picked up more than one in 14.1% and driven in three or more of his team's runs in seven contests.
+- Bellinger has had an RBI in 42 games this season (45.2%), including 13 multi-RBI outings (14.0%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.